 We are already in an extremely digital lead world.
-There are mobile phones that can do almost everything, hoverboards, AI, along with endless amounts of technology that helps businesses.
+There are mobile phones that can do almost everything, hoverboards, AI, along with endless amounts of technology that help businesses.
 So why with all the systems and technology that allow businesses to automate their manual processes, are there thousands of businesses stuck in the past?

 It really does shock us every time we hear the words, “paper forms” and “manual processes”.
 Why are so many businesses living in the past and not embracing digital transformation?

 Digital technology has the potential to completely transform a business.
 However, it isn’t as easy as just saying; “Let’s start using technology now”.
 There are various steps that businesses need to take before making that digital transition.

 For a business to take that digital step, HR needs to be heavily evolved.
 Everything runs through HR and without them, new systems and technology won’t be implemented.
 This is where the term HR digital transformation has come from.

 HR digital transformation is a process that HR undertakes that allows them to move away from manual processes, to automated, data-driven processes.

 The term HR digital transformation does make it seem that it is solely HR that owns and benefit from this, however it the whole business, from top to bottom, that will benefit from a digital change.

 For a smooth and complete digital transformation, there are 4 steps that HR needs to undertake.